 Equifax execs dumped almost $1.8 million in stock before revealing giant data breach

-Three Equifax executives sold almost $1.8 million stock in the company shortly after the company discovered a security breach that could affect about 143 million US consumers and an unspecified number of Canadian and UK customers, Bloomberg reports.
+Three Equifax executives sold almost $1.8 million worth of stock in the company shortly after the company discovered a security breach that could affect about 143 million U.S. consumers and an unspecified number of Canadian and U.K. customers, Bloomberg reports.
 The trades weren’t part of a scheduled trading plan.

 The breach was discovered July 29 and believed to have started in mid-May, Equifax has said, but it hasn’t said why it waited until today to tell the public.
 Securities litigation firm Block & Leviton said Thursday it’s looking into the company’s “disclosures and corporate policies regarding cybersecurity” and whether it breached duties to shareholders.
 The company’s shares fell over 6% to around $125 in after-hours trading.

 The breach was reportedly discovered three days after Equifax’s last earnings report.
-Three days later, according to regulatory filings, Chief Financial Officer John Gamble sold shares worth $946,374 and Joseph Loughran, president of U.S. information solutions, exercised options to dispose of stock worth $584,099.
+Three days later, according to regulatory filings, chief financial officer John Gamble sold shares worth $946,374 and Joseph Loughran, president of U.S. information solutions, exercised options to dispose of stock worth $584,099.
 On Aug.
 2, Rodolfo Ploder, president of workforce solutions, sold $250,458 of stock.

 By way of comparison, on early Tue, May 23, Gamble also sold 14,000 stocks of the company’s shares, amounting to $1,910,160.00, leaving him with an ownership of 48,578 company stock worth at roughly $6,627,982.32, according to SEC filings.
 Executives own about 1.3% of the firm’s stock.